Evaluating Language Models' Evaluations of Games: Results

 \subsection{Evaluating expected payoff (fairness) of games}

 Non-reasoning language models are more similar to each other than they are to people's judgments or to tree-search based models, when comparing both the mean (Figure~\ref{fig:payoff-preds}a) and distribution (Appendix Figure~\ref{fig:dist-comp}) over expected payoff of the games.
 This highlights some of the limits of inferring game properties purely from statistical associations in training data (i.e., without explicit reasoning or simulation).
 Non-reasoning language models which directly produce the game evaluation (``direct'' prompting), without going through any intermediate chain-of-thought (CoT), tend to propose game evaluations that are even further from ``optimally rational'' (estimated game-theoretic) predicted payoffs (Table~\ref{tab:model_accuracy_correlation}).
 Allowing non-reasoning models to produce a natural language chain-of-thought before coming to the final game evaluation yields both more rational and human-aligned fits to people, but still substantially less than more advanced reasoning models.
 These reasoning models are increasingly similar to both people (approaching the split-half human $R^2$ ($R^2 = 0.82$ [95\% CI: $0.77, 0.86$])) and the game-theoretic optimal (Table~\ref{tab:model_accuracy_correlation}).
 However, we highlight a countervailing trend in the OpenAI family of models: initially, increasing sophistication (i.e., from GPT-4 to o1 and o3) corresponds with a better fit to both human judgments and game-theoretic judgments (Figure~\ref{fig:eval-dimensions}c; Figure~\ref{fig:payoff-preds}a).
 But as sophistication continues to increase (i.e., from o3 to GPT-5), the fit to human judgments degrades even as the fit to game-theoretic judgments continues to improve (Figure~\ref{fig:eval-dimensions}c and Table~\ref{tab:model_accuracy_correlation}), indicating worse alignment with semi-rational human participants (Figure~\ref{fig:payoff-preds}b).
+Interestingly, however, a model like o3 can be instructed to approach game-theoretic optimal behavior, but it is harder to get GPT-5 to simulate novice human-like behavior (see Appendix~\ref{sec:new-prompt-sensitivity}).